la2050/archive/_projects/2016/girls-make-vr-teach-underserved-girls-how-to-make-vr-and-ar-content.md

   Our classes will open girls' hearts and minds to the importance of learning by igniting their abilities in this forward thinking industry, making LA the leading city for change.
+Please explain how you will define and measure success for your project.​: >- We will base our success of three areas with specific metrics

+  1. Adoption of skills and learning

+  With the assistance of the class teachers we will set specific metrics that the girls will work towards - with a focus on mastery not grades.

+  - Our goal is to have 90% of girls enrolled in the class advance three levels each year that they are in the program.

+  2. Academic results and graduation rate

+  We believe this class will positively affect the academic success of the girls enrolled. -- - Our goal is to have 90% of girls enrolled increase their academic results by 1 letter grade in each year they are enrolled.
+Further more we see success as 100% of our girls graduating high school and continuing on to further education.

+  3. Sense of purpose for their education and excitement for their future

+  We will be using the Hollywood Hope Index to measure girls sense of excitement and purpose for their future.

+  - Our goal is that 100% of girls see a bright future and wish to succeed in their future after 6 months attending classes.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Technical infrastructure (computers etc.)
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/girls-make-vr-teach-underserved-girls-how-to-make-vr-and-ar-content/skild-prod.s3.amazonaws.com/myla2050/images/custom540/6368104854741-team91.jpg
 organization_name: Arts Bridging the Gap